kristinahsu/lab4/README.md

 ## [Maps](https://kristinahsu.github.io/lab4/)

 ### Tile 1: [Basemap](https://api.mapbox.com/styles/v1/kristinahsu/cl2v50rho000t15n5qbtynvum.html?title=view&access_token=pk.eyJ1Ijoia3Jpc3RpbmFoc3UiLCJhIjoiY2wydjQycGVoMDhjejNqcGUya2NsYXZ2ZSJ9.RQhWFhzMfnuPxcS-Avqtsw&zoomwheel=true&fresh=true#11.53/47.6676/-122.3325)
 For the base map, I choose to color some features including parks hospitals, and schools.
 Also, I changed the font to Open Sans.
 This base map that I created is similar to the street map design and is personally my favorite as it is simple, yet has some color-coding that differentiates some geographic/spatial features.
+In addtion, icons are also inclluded for places as UW and Woodland Park zoo.

 ![Basemap](img/Set1.png)